Illumineering/Padlok-Webapp/README.md

 # Padlok Share WebApp

-This webapp is about getting & uncrypt client-side the informations shared by another user.
+This webapp is about getting & uncrypt client-side the information shared by another user.

 Identifier & passphrase will be in url, like: